 What is the total cost of the Manicuring program?

-The tuition and fees for a student to complete Dorsey School of Beauty’s 400-hour Manicuring training program within the normal time frame of 17 weeks (for day students) or 21 weeks (for evening students) currently totals $3,423.
+The tuition and fees for a student to complete Dorsey School of Beauty’s 400-hour Manicuring training program within the normal timeframe of 17 weeks (for day students) or 21 weeks (for evening students) currently totals $2,995.
 The tuition cost includes books and supplies (as published in the school catalog), but the total tuition may change based on a student’s decision to change career programs, extend training, withdraw, or interrupt training for any reason.
 To calculate the total cost of education, including indirect costs of room and board, personal expenses, transportation costs and loan fees associated with the cost of attendance, go to the Dorsey Schools Cost of Attendance page.

 Dorsey School of Beauty Manicuring program Equipment and Books